pkeir/moodle-gift-gen/README.md

 # Moodle Quiz GIFT Generator

 This command-line tool can quickly generate Moodle Quiz GIFT multiple choice questions (MCQs) using a Large Language Model (LLM).
 The Google Gemini 2.5 Flash LLM is configured as the default provider, but Gemini 2.5 Pro can easily be used instead.
+Structured output is ensured by a JSON Schema provided as a `nlohmann::json` object returned from the `generate_quiz_schema` function.
+A Google Gemini API key is also required; as described below.

 ## Building

-The Moodle Gift Generator relies on libcurl for network transfer via HTTPS; and the Nlohmann JSON library for parsing and generation of JSO packets.
+The Moodle Quiz GIFT Generator relies on libcurl for network transfer via HTTPS; and the Nlohmann JSON library for parsing and generation of JSO packets.

 * [libcurl](https://curl.se/libcurl)
 * [Nlohmann JSON](https://github.com/nlohmann/json)